 Do not douche.
 This remedy is superficial, temporary and ultimately harmful.
 Treat the cause.
 Don’t camouflage the symptoms.
-Again, your vagina shouldn’t smell like Febreeze.
+Again, your vagina shouldn’t smell like Febreeze or strawberries.

 If you find you regularly have BV – for example, after your period or after being exposed to male ejaculate – you may want to consider post period or post sex use of the gels or suppositories.
 Again, check with your doctor.